 How to Dry Herbs From the Garden

-There really is nothing like walking out to your backyard garden and picking some fresh herbs for that awesome plant based recipe you are trying to make.
-You cannot even compare their taste to supermarket "fresh" herbs.
+There really is nothing like walking out to your backyard garden and picking some fresh herbs for an awesome plant-based recipe you are making.
+You cannot compare their taste to supermarket "fresh" herbs.
 Herbs at the supermarket are packaged in plastic and they taste mediocre at best.
-Not to mention they always seem over priced and almost rotten.
+Not to mention they always seem overpriced and almost rotten.